Detention Centres

 People often have deportation proceedings brought against them following prison sentences.
 Many of these people are then kept in prison indefinitely under immigration powers following the end of their sentences.

-People held in prison are being held under the same powers as people in IRCs, but they tend to have stricter conditions.
-For example, they are not allowed phones, visiting is harder, they do not have legal surgeries, and lack access to vulnerability screenings (R35) that apply in IRCs.
+People held in prison are being held under the same powers as people in IRCs, but they find it difficult to access the support and services to which they are entitled.
+For example, they are not allowed mobile phones, visiting may be harder, they do not have access to legal surgeries, and lack access to vulnerability screenings (Rule 35) that apply in IRCs.

 Other IRCs